a

 Been there recently?

-The place has an ancient but modernised temple of Lord Shiva, which has great importance historically and mythologically.
+The place has an ancient but modernised temple of Bhagawan Shiva which has great importance historically and mythologically.
 This temple is located on a rocky ledge known as Kanduka hill that has outstretched into the sea and is surrounded on three sides by sea waters.
-Modern attractions include a 123 feet tall Shiva statue in a seated position and a 20-story tower.
+Modern attractions include a 123 feet tall Shiva statue in a seated position and a 20-storied tall tower.
 The view from atop this tower gives a bird’s eye view of the area and the sea.
 For tourists more inclined towards divinity and astha, get ready to be embraced by Murdeshwara whole heartedly.
-The Shiva statue, tall gopura, sun chariot, statues of Arjuna and Krishna, with Krishna reciting Geetopadesha, and the depiction of Ganesha fooling Ravana, among others, keep you enthused throughout your stay at Murudeshwar.
-The best innovation on this hill is the air conditioned circular walk through the amphitheatre depicting the story of Atma Linga.
-A saunter away from the hill full of mythology inspirations would take you to the other end of the hill with the sea waters splashing on the rocky bottom.
+The Shiva statue, tall gopura, Sun chariot, the statue of Arjuna and Krishna with Krishna reciting Geetopadesha and the depiction of Ganesha fooling Ravana, among others keep you enthused throughout the stay at Murdeshwara.
+The best innovation on this hill is the air conditioned circular walkthrough amphitheatre depicting the story of Atma Linga.
+A saunter away from the hill full of mythology inspirations would take you to the other end of the hill with the sea waters splashing on the rocks at the bottom of the hill.

 Nearby Places to See